Chapter 3 : Four of Clubs

 Background: Font color:

 The glass of brandy on the table wobbles dangerously, threatening to spill.
 In the background, a house-elf hovers, trembling from head to toe, ready to clean it up should a drop go awry.
 Closing her eyes, she crouches, hidden behind the portrait of the white cliffs of Dover at sunset, supposedly hand-painted by Phineas Nigellus.
 Kneading the floor delicately between her hands, she remains silent, listening attentively to the conversation taking place.

-“The key to understanding this – because the changes themselves are rather simple, if odd – is why he would have done it,” Orion mused idly, one hand toying with the edge of his robes as he gazed at the wall in slow contemplation.
+“The key to understanding this – because the changes themselves are rather simple, if odd – is why he would have done it,” Orion muses idly, one hand toying with the edge of his robes as he gazes at the wall in slow contemplation.
 “There must have been some reason behind it, some logical explanation.
 If not, then I think it would be safe to assume it was tampered with by someone else, rather than adjusted by him himself.”

 “It is all very well to say such things, but how are we supposed to discover why Cygnus would have made such changes, if, in fact, he did make them at all?
 It’s not as if we can ask him directly or indirectly, or as if he left any notes or comments on his will about why things were to go to certain people beyond the usual – what man would?
 It’s a will, not a novel.
 Apart from that… slight problem, there is also the fact that there doesn’t seem to be anything too odd about the redistribution of items within the will.
-No one person seems to be gaining more than any other, and no significant increase on the previous will, which leaves few motives for anyone else to change it,” Pollux snapped.
+No one person seems to be gaining more than any other, and no significant increase on the previous will, which leaves few motives for anyone else to change it,” Pollux snaps.